Jaye Jayle – Small Dark Voices

 in Single

-After the wonderfully idiosyncratic Beatles cover Help! as well as the very fine live album PRISYN: Live from Scarlet Chapel beginning Jay Jayle – here again, despite the renewed assistance of Ben Chisholm, a more obvious solo project by Evan Patterson – in the form of Small Dark Voices into the new year with new original material.
+After the wonderfully idiosyncratic Beatles cover Help! as well as the very fine live album PRISYN: Live from Scarlet Chapel beginning Jay Jayle – here once more, despite the renewed assistance of Ben Chisholm, a more obvious solo project by Evan Patterson – in the form of Small Dark Voices into the new year with new original material.

 The work, flung on the psychiatrist’s chair, is actually to be understood primarily as the removal of inherited burdens, as Patterson explains, looking ahead: